 The International Center for Journalists (ICFJ), the ONE Campaign, and the Elliott family are happy to announce a call for entries for the Michael Elliott Award for Excellence in African Storytelling.

 The winners will receive a $5,000 cash prize and a personalized award certificate.
-The winners will have an extraordinary opportunity to spend two weeks at The Economist headquarters in London.
+The winners will have an extraordinary opportunity to participate in a two-week professional development program at The Economist headquarters in London, UK.

 Eligibility